wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-app-cloning-portal.md

 4. After clicking **create** the platform will start working on creating a clone of the source web app.

-## Cloning an existing App to an Azure Environment##
+## Cloning an existing App to an App Service Environment##

-In the **Clone App** blade the customer will have the option to choose an app pool in an existing Azure Environment.
+In the **Clone App** blade the customer will have the option to choose an app pool in an existing App Service Environment.

 ## Current Restrictions ##